Binisutoy

-Binisutoy (No String Attached) is a Bengali drama film directed by Atanu Ghosh and produced by Sandeep Agarwal.
+Binisutoy is a Bengali drama film directed by Atanu Ghosh and produced by Sandeep Agarwal.
 Released on 20 August 2021, it stars Ritwick Chakraborty and Bangladesh actress Jaya Ahsan.

 Plot

 Kajal and Sraboni, two people in their mid thirties, meet at a reality game show audition.
 Common background helps them in striking up a quick bond.
 A freak accident injures Sraboni and Kajal takes her to the doctor.
 On the way, they share two engrossing stories from their lives.
 The captivating human drama culminates in an ironic altercation between them.